zuestmedia/zmp-ai-assistant/readme.txt

 Various parameters can be preset or adjusted in the AI Assistant plugin settings or directly in the input mask.
 For an explanation of the individual parameters, please consult the API documentation from Open AI: https://platform.openai.com/docs/api-reference

 = API Key =
 To obtain an API key, you must [register with Open AI](https://platform.openai.com/login?launch).
-Newly registered users receive a [starting credit of 5 US dollars for use in the first 3 months (as of February 2024)](https://help.openai.com/en/articles/4936830-what-happens-after-i-use-my-free-tokens-or-the-3-months-is-up-in-the-free-trial).
-This credit is sufficient for numerous chats and images so that you can test the AI Assistant extensively.
-After that, costs will be incurred for using the Open AI interface.
+Here you can find [your API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).

 == Privacy Notes ==